 - Video Showing How to Fix "ERR EMPTY RESPONSE" Error

 Extensions are software programs that allow users to customize their browsing experience.
 Using extensions, you can make Chrome (or other web browsers) compatible with your personal needs or preferences.
 Some installed extensions may be preventing you from accessing the web.

 To see installed extensions, type the "chrome://extensions" address into the Chrome address bar and press Enter.
 We recommend that you disable all installed extensions, restart Google Chrome, and see if you still receive the "ERR_EMPTY_RESPONSE" error.

 If disabling extensions solves the problem, you know that one of the extensions (or more than one) interferes with the web pages you are trying to access.
 If this is the case, enable installed extensions one by one to see which is causing the problem and remove it.

 Use Incognito Mode

-In the new incognito window, enter the web page address you want to visit and see if this method helps to overcome the "ERR_EMPTY_RESPONSE" error in Google Chrome.
-The downside of this solution (if it works) is that you may need to use Incognito mode each time you want to browse the internet.
+In the new incognito window, enter the web page address you want to visit and see if this method helps fix the "ERR_EMPTY_RESPONSE" error.
+The downside of this solution (if it works) is that you may need to use Incognito mode each time you browse the Internet.

 Clear Browsing Data